millanp95/DeLUCS/README.md

  ``` (bash)
   salloc --account=def-khill22 --gres=gpu:1 --cpus-per-task=4 --mem=32000M --time=0-00:25:00
  ```
- The following is an example of the sbatch script that was used in our case:
+ You can run separately the commands in the following sbatch script inside your interactive node with few iterations to check that the code doesn't have any error.
+This is an example of the  script that was used in our case:
  ```
 #!/bin/bash
 #SBATCH --gres=gpu:1       # Request GPU "generic resources"